-What’s interesting is it utimately boils down to how much you want to learn.
+What’s interesting is it ultimately boils down to how much you want to learn.
 The course was a very general course to give us a sense of the workflows so what we learnt wasn’t in too much detail.
-Yet during the course, I was super interested in the subject so I walked through the ‘renovation streets” a LOT going into the material stores pretending I’m already a designer and asked for a lot of sample materials.
+Yet during the course, I was super interested in the subject so I walked through the ‘renovation streets’ a LOT.
+I walked into the material stores pretending I’m already a designer and asked for a lot of sample materials.

 Because I was really interested in it, I went the extra mile.
 Even now, maybe my staff wouldn’t be as ‘crazy’ as I was.
 Sometimes I’d go online to see how people design, how they make certain things.